herveGuigoz/fight_club/README.md

 ## Continuous Integration

-This project run Github Action on push and pull request in order to:
+This project run github actions in order to:

-- Analyze code with lint rules
+- Validate code against lint rules
 - Run the tests
 - Enforce 100% code coverage threshold

+A second workflow use [Dart Code Metrics](https://github.com/dart-code-checker/dart-code-metrics) to analyse the code quality and build reports on pull request.